leonnnn/python3-simplepam/README.md

 * Use ``ctypes.byref()`` instead of ``ctypes.pointer()`` to pass arguments by reference
 * Properly handle encoding of password, username and service (Patch by Sebastian Riese)
+* Re-add Python2 support (Patch by Victor Stinner of eNovance)

 This module is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).